Xyt564/python/yt-tui/README.md

 **Still broken?**

-* It’s probably YouTube.
+* It’s probably YouTube
-* Or your Python install.
+* Or your Python install
-* Or both.
+* Or both

 ---